bcourter/bcourter.github.io/_posts/GCL/2026-02-07-geometry-as-code.md

 ## Representing geometry as code

 There is a different way to represent shapes.
 Instead of making files that describe *where* geometry is, we can write code that describes *what* geometry is.
 We create a function that takes any point in space and returns a value that's positive when outside, negative on the inside, and zero on the boundary.
 Such implicit "[F-reps](https://en.wikipedia.org/wiki/Function_representation)" and "signed distance fields (SDFs)" have been around for decades, but only recently have we developed the appropriate setting, [unit gradient fields](https://www.blakecourter.com/2023/05/05/what-is-offset.html) (UGFs), to build precise and usable engineering software.
-In particular, [nTop](https://www.ntop.com/) has been blazing the path, demonstrating superior interactive performance to the explicit boundary representations (B-reps) of traditional CAD.  (nTop helps fund and retains access to GCL's research, and it's be a pleasure to make regular contributions.)
+In particular, [nTop](https://www.ntop.com/) has been blazing the path, demonstrating superior interactive performance to the explicit boundary representations (B-reps) of traditional CAD.  (nTop helps fund and retains access to GCL's research, and it's been a pleasure to make regular contributions.)

 <video autoplay loop muted playsinline style="width: 100%; display: block; margin-left: auto; margin-right: auto">
   <source src="/assets/blog/Geometry-as-Code/nTop-Surfacing.mp4" type="video/mp4">